BrettMayson/HEMTT/book/configuration-version.md

 By default, HEMTT will include the fist 8 characters of the current git hash in the version.
 Since the git hash is enabled by default, without configuration HEMTT will require a git repository to be present.
-The git hash can be disabled by setting `version.git_hash` to `0`, or configured to a different length.
+The git hash can be disabled by setting `version.git_hash = 0`, or configured to a different length.

 **hemtt.toml**